Skip to the main content.

 Tangible Costs of Background Checks

 The tangible financial costs of conducting a background check vary with the extent of the information requested.
-A simple social security number trace and identity verification can range from $2 to $4 while a complete criminal background check including the national criminal database, national sex offender search, county, state, and federal criminal search costs between $25 and $75 dollars.
+A simple social security number trace and identity verification can range from $2 to $4, while a complete criminal background check, including the national criminal database, national sex offender search, and county, state, and federal criminal search, costs between $25 and $75.

 Some aspects of a background check are also subject to access fees that are charged by certain local courts and data providers.
 In many cases, these access fees are wrapped up in a background screening company's price.